-Not long after this incident, another riot broke out that was suppressed with brute force by Pilate which resulted in many people being killed.
-Within days of this incident, the Jewish leadership petitioned Tiberius Caesar for Pilate to be dismissed from his post.
-Pilate knew he had to be careful of Jewish sensitivities.
-One more riot or uprising could lose him his job.
-He was in a precarious situation.
+Not long after this incident, another riot broke out and was suppressed with brute force by Pilate with many people killed, so within days, the Jewish leadership petitioned Tiberius Caesar for Pilate to be dismissed from his post.
+Pilate knew he had to be careful of Jewish sensitivities; otherwise, he would lose his job.